 - Rest from certain activities can help temporarily but repetitive use brings your pain back again.

 - You may experience pins and needles, tingling or numbness into your forearm and/or hand and these symptoms are a sign that your nerve is affected so it is very important to get advice from a physiotherapist.

-Tennis/golfer’s elbow can be caused by a variety of different tasks but is generally a sudden increasein load for example doing more of the tasks, getting a new piece of equipment eg heavier racket or new kitchen utensil, or increasing your training all of a sudden.
+Tennis elbow can be caused by a variety of different tasks but is generally a sudden increase in load.
+For example doing more of a type task, getting a new piece of equipment eg heavier racket or new kitchen utensil, or increasing your training all of a sudden.
 This repetitive or new task is too much for the muscles and tendons to handle which causes an overload in one area and inflammation.
 In general you will not feel the pain immediately but a few hours later or the next day.Once the tendon is inflamed it is easily aggravated and you will find more and more tasks difficult.

 How can Back in Action Physiotherapy help?

 At Back in Action we will talk to you and listen to how your pain is affecting your everyday activities.
 We will make sure your neck and shoulder are not causing your symptoms and then use techniques such as mobilisations, massage, stretching, acupuncture, and some basic home exercises to help you get better, faster.
 We can advise and educate you about your injury and set goals with you to achieve in and out of our sessions.